 Programmable Logic Controllers

-Common features of programmable logic controllers, overview, construction features, hardware configuration of PLC Siemens S7-300, addressing of signal modules, categories of programmable logic controllers.
+- Common features of programmable logic controllers, overview, construction features, hardware configuration, categories of programmable logic controllers, principles of PLC programming.

-Programming language STL, program exection, modes of CPU, programs blocks, addressing, variables and constants.
+- Programming languages, program execution, memory areas in CPU, addressing, variables and constants.

-Analogue signals in PLC, representation of analogue values, standardisation of analogue values, PID function in PLC.
+- Analogue signals in PLC, representation of analogue values.

 Learning outcomes of the course unit

-Understand communication with PLC control and visualization systems, communication PLC and SCADA hardware and software to support communication drivers.
+- Understand communication with PLC control and visualization systems.

 Recommended optional programme components